webpack/changelog-v5/MIGRATION GUIDE.md

 ## Disable ES2015 syntax in boilerplate code, if necessary

-By default, Webpack's boilerplate code uses ES2015 syntax to build smaller bundles.
+By default, Webpack's runtime code uses ES2015 syntax to build smaller bundles.
 If your build targets environments that don't support this syntax (like IE11), you'll need to set `output.ecmaVersion: 5` to revert to ES5 syntax.

 # Test webpack 5 compatibility